aterzi24/sudoku-solver-app/README.md

 Put your sudoku in input.txt

-Here is an example of input:
+Here is an example input:

 x16xxxxx2
 xxxxxx6xx